legnaa98/AeroLab-3/README.md

 # AeroLab-3
-Calculations made for Lift and Drag coefficients from data obtained from the wind tunnel.
+  \item Calculations made for Lift and Drag coefficients from data obtained from the wind tunnel.
+  \item Plotting routine for polar curves